Projective representation: Group cohomology

 cohomologous to c.
 Thus L defines a unique class in H^{2}(G, F^{∗}).
 This class might not be trivial.
 For example, in the case of the symmetric group and alternating group, Schur established that there is exactly one non-trivial class of Schur multiplier, and completely determined all the corresponding irreducible representations.

 In general, a nontrivial class leads to an extension problem for G. If G is correctly extended we obtain a linear representation of the extended group, which induces the original projective representation when pushed back down to G. The solution is always a central extension.
 From Schur's lemma, it follows that the irreducible representations of central extensions of G, and the irreducible projective representations of G, are essentially the same objects.

-First example: discrete Fourier transform
+First example: Finite abelian groups

+The group with 2 elements

+Consider first the group $G = \mathbb{Z}/2$ with two elements denoted by $e, \sigma$, where $e$ is the trivial element and the group is defined by the identity $\sigma^2 = e$.
+In every projective representation $e$ is sent to the identity map, so the representation is determined completely by the image of $\sigma$.
+This group has two (irreducible) linear representations, both 1-dimensional: